Tutorial

 1. read_dataset(), which reads samples from the file system.
 Note that samples include both instructions and files to copy into the secure sandbox.
 See the full source code of this example for details.

-1. ctf_agent(), which defines the agent’s plan.
-The plan consists principally of using bash() and python() tools in a loop until the flag is discovered.
+1. ctf_agent(), which defines the agent’s solver.
+The solver consists principally of using bash() and python() tools in a loop until the flag is discovered.
 We’ll describe this function in more detail below.

 from textwrap import dedent